 - Pain during sex or while peeing

-Infections tend to be easier to treat early on, so don’t hesitate to contact your doc if you suspect you might have one.
-It’s especially important to clear up any infection before your little one is born.
+Infections tend to be easier to treat early on, so don’t hesitate to contact your doctor if you suspect you might have one or if you have any changes in your leukorrhea.

 Staying comfortable with leukorrhea

-Leukorrhea in pregnancy may be great for a healthy vagina, but it can leave you feeling a bit damp and uncomfortable at times.
+Leukorrhea and pregnancy discharge may be great for a healthy vagina, but it can leave you feeling a bit damp and uncomfortable at times.

 - Grab some new underwear: There’s no reason why you can’t just change your underwear more often if that keeps you drier and more comfortable.